laurie-lyon/dummy_repo/dummy_analysis_scripts/laurie/GitHub_to_local.md

 1. **Clone your remote repository**

     - only need to do this once
-    - mose IDEs have a place to access the terminal
+    - most IDEs have a place to access the terminal
     - type: ```git clone https://github.com/YourName/SpecificRepo```
     - The URL can be found in the GitHub repository and copied by clicking the button to the right of the URL (boxed in red)